13 Top Brand Video Examples For Your Next Campaign

 REI’s “Opt Outside” campaign is a great example of how a brand video can be used to promote a cause or message that is important to your company.

-The campaign encourages people to spend time outdoors instead of shopping on Black Friday, and the brand video features stunning footage of people hiking, camping, and enjoying nature.
+The marketing campaign encourages people to spend time outdoors instead of shopping on Black Friday, and the brand video features stunning footage of people hiking, camping, and enjoying nature.

 11. HubSpot’s Q4 ad

+Each scene helps the target audience visualize the excitement they will feel after crushing their Q4 targets.
 The video ends by introducing HubSpot’s Sales Hub before showing the company’s logo and color.

 12. Fenty’s The Culture of Skincare video